Builtio-Backend/built.io-node-app-framework/app/server/README-package.txt

     "userLog":true,                      //Turn user log on/off (optional)
     "port":"4000"                        //Port number on which application should run (required) "foreverMonitor": false              //Whether to run server in forever or not.
 To debug an application, please make sure to turn forever monitor off
+    "https":{
+	"key":"absolute path to private key",
+	"cert":"absolute path to certificate"
+    }					//For enabling https in site (optional)
 }